Aspen’s electeds criticize COVID-19 crisis information dissemenation

 A virtual community meeting will be hosted at 2 p.m.
 This will serve as an opportunity to inform the community of the current status of the state of Pitkin County, as it pertains to COVID-19 and provide a platform for public questions.

-You can watch online athttp://www.pitkincounty.com/watchwebcasts or on Comcast channel 11, 12 or HD on channel 880
+You can watch online at http://live.grassrootstv.org/cablecastapi/live?channel_id=1&use_cdn=false or on Comcast channel 11, 12 or HD on channel 880

 Listen to Aspen Public Radio at 91.5 in Aspen and 88.9 in Carbondale or tune into KDNK in Pitkin County on 88.1, 88.3, 88.5, and 99.9.